digitalex/codeless/README.md

 You can add to the interface, or the tests, or both.
 Watch the terminal window to allow codeless to improve the implementation.

-Tip: Try prompting your favorite IDE to design the subsystem for you.
+Tip: Try prompting your favorite AI to design the subsystem for you.
 Tell it to make an abstract python class.